fuyinghuang/wdi-project-two-My-hand-making-Diary/README.md

 ### Wins and Blockers
 The biggest wine I would say was the inspiration and images of the App.
 I took the pictures of the handmade products which I made it by my own and used to sell it in the market.

-Another big win also a challenge was that user create/delete a review.
-At the beginning I couldn't get the reviews and the username been populated even though the reviews was actually been created.
+Another big win also a challenge was that the user created/deleted a review.
+At the beginning, I couldn't get the reviews and the username been populated even though the reviews were actually been created.

 ### Future Features
 There are some features I would like to add in the future: